zendframework/zend-expressive-session-cache/docs/book/v1/manual.md

  *     modified.
 If not provided, this will look for each of
  *     public/index.php, index.php, and finally the current working
  *     directory, using the filemtime() of the first found.
+ * @param bool $persistent Whether or not to create a persistent cookie.
+If
+ *     provided, this sets the Max-Age for the cookie to the value of
+ *     $cacheExpire.
  */
 public function __construct(
     \Psr\Cache\CacheItemPoolInterface $cache,